monsoonmaelstrom/book2/book2.md

 Alex sits down next to me and takes the bottle from my hands and takes a drink of his own.
 We sit together in silence.
 Presumably we both want to hear what Davy has to say to Liam.

-“Just wanted to let you know she’s not mad at you,” I hear Davy inform Liam distantly.
+“She’s not mad at you,” I hear Davy inform Liam distantly.
 “She’s mad at me.
 I think they both are now.”
 He sounds tired.

 “Why?”
 Liam asks him.